-You are an independent student if at least one of the following applies to you.
+You are an independent student if at least one of the following applies to you:

-- You were born before January 1, 1975; - You are married: - You are enrolled in a graduate or professional educational program - (Be, ond a bachelor's degree), - You have legal dependents other than a spouse- - You are an orphan or ward of the court (or were a ward of the court until age 18), or - You are a veteran of the U.S. Armed Forces.
+- You were born before January 1, 1976; - You are married; - You are enrolled in a graduate or professional educational program (Beyond a bachelor's degree); - You have legal dependents other than a spouse; - You are an orphan or ward of the court (or were a ward of the court until age 18); or - You are a veteran of the U.S. Armed Forces.

-If you claim to be an independent student, STCC Financial Aid Office may ask you to subhilt proof before you can receive any federal student aid.
-If you think you have unusual circumstances that would make you independent over though none of the above criteria apply to you, talk to a financial aid special circumstance counselor.
-If conside can change your status (the orshe thinks your circumstances warrant it based on the documentation you provide.
-But, remember the aid administrator won'r automatically do this.
-That decision is based on his or her judgment, and it's final - you can't appeal at to the U.S. Department of Education.
+If you claim to be an independent student, STCC's Office of Financial Aid may ask you to submit proof before you can receive any federal student aid.
+If you think you have unusual circumstances that would make you independent even though none of the above criteria apply to you, talk to a financial aid counselor.
+He or she can change your status if he or she thinks your circumstances warrant it based on the documentation you provide.
+But, remember the aid administrator won't automatically do this.
+That decision is based on his or her judgment, and it is final.
+You can not appeal it to the U.S. Department of Education.